How Senz helps

 What is KAP?

-What is Ketamine?
+What is ketamine?

-During a KAP session, you relax in a comfortable reclining chair in a quiet room.
+During a KAP session, you will relax yourself in a comfortable reclining chair in a quiet room.
 A doctor conducts a medical check and administers the ketamine intravenously.
 Throughout the session, a therapist remains with you to provide guidance.
 The ketamine infusion induces an altered state of consciousness while you remain aware of the room and the therapist’s presence.

 The therapist supports you in exploring, deepening and clarifying your experiences.
 A KAP session lasts approximately two hours in total.
 After a KAP session, you are not allowed to participate in traffic.